BrunoKrugel/resume/doc/resume_en.md

 *Backend Developer (06/2022 - Now)*

 - Development and maintenance of microservices-based architecture.
+- Migration of projects from HTTP architecture to GRPC.
+- Creation of grafana graphics with metrics from prometheus.
 - Configuration and maintenance of GitLab repositories.
-- Using Go, NodeJS, AWS, Grafana, Docker on a daily basis.
+- Using Go, NodeJS, AWS, Grafana, Docker, Redis on a daily basis.

 **SAP Labs Latin America (04/2017 – 06/2022)**